salmer/CppDeveloperRoadmap/English/Grades/Senior.md

 ## Who is it?

 It is a developer who understands not only the technical, but also the business context and is able to create a design and solution for a component/application/system taking them into account.
-In addition, he helps other team members to grow and follows the technical trends of the development world.
+In addition, Senior helps other team members to grow and follows the technical trends of the development world.

 ## What coding abilities are expected?